prikhi/pencil/README.md

 git merge develop
 git push
 git push --tags
-cd build
-./build.sh
 ```

-Upload the packages in `build/Outputs/` to github.
+Upload the packages in `build/Outputs/` to the new Release created on Github.
+Update the GNU/Linux distro-specific packages or ping their maintainers.

 ## License